Need to talk? Call 1800 882 436.

 • Book your antenatal appointments for the whole trimester – they are important for tracking your health and your baby’s growth.

-• Get support – ask your partner, a friend or a family member to go with you to health checks.
+• Get support — ask your partner, a friend, or a family member to come with you to important health checks.

 • Are your vaccinations up to date?
-Immunisation is important, and several vaccines are funded for pregnant women under the National Immunisation Program.
-Speak to your doctor for guidance.
+Immunisation is important, and some vaccines are funded if you’re pregnant under the National Immunisation Program, so you don’t need to pay.
+Speak to your doctor or midwife for guidance.

-• Your doctor or midwife can help you access a range of support services, not just for medical concerns - for example, if you feel you are at risk of violence or you are feeling vulnerable during your pregnancy.
+• Your doctor or midwife can help you access a range of support services, not just for medical concerns.
+For example, if you feel you are at risk of violence or you are feeling vulnerable during your pregnancy, let someone in your health team know.

 Your pregnancy journey